MichaelStott/tech-squawks/web/content/_index.md

 Before continuing, readers should be:

-- Experienced with Typescript, Javascript, Python, Go, or Java
+- Experienced with Typescript, Javascript, Python, or Go
 - Comfortable with shell/bash scripting
 - Familiar with basic computer networking concepts